Here are four others to avoid (and how to fix them!):

 The final mistake is one of thinking that you can do it alone, believing that you don’t need support of others to get the word out there on how great the benefit is.
 For a discounts platform, more so than many other benefits, this is a big mistake and can be the difference between success and failure.
 You need the voice of others to help spread the word on the benefit, partly because more voices are better than one and partly because employees often have greater trust with their colleagues when it comes to this kind of benefits program.

 Here's my tip: At Reward Gateway, we suggest our clients use "champions" to help communicate your discounts platform.
 As Client Services Manager Bekkie Wetz explains in her blog titled "Four Ways to Create a Culture of Champions" these are the members of your workforce who will spread the message throughout your employee base on your behalf.
 They provide a human aspect; a trusting approach to communications because your employees are getting the message from their peers.

 Find and engage with champions who are based in your different locations, who are part of different businesses and/or teams, and represent the demographics of your workforce.
 They will not only help you, but they’ll actually enjoy the challenge and the opportunity to spread the work.

-These past two posts have explored the most common eight or so mistakes about implementing a discounts programme, but as I like to say, every mistake is a lesson learned!
-Learn from your successes (as well as your failures) and you’ll be on your way to a winning discounts programme.
+These past two posts have explored the most common eight or so mistakes about implementing a discounts program, but as I like to say, every mistake is a lesson learned!
+Learn from your successes (as well as your failures) and you’ll be on your way to a winning discounts program.

-And don’t forget, if you implement a discounts programme with Reward Gateway, we’re there every step of the way to help you make the right choices, for the highest engagement.
+And don’t forget, if you implement a discounts program with Reward Gateway, we’re there every step of the way to help you make the right choices, for the highest engagement.

 You've heard our thoughts, now add yours.
 Leave a comment below!